Frequently Asked Questions

 How long will my Burt’s Bees products last, and how do I determine the expiration date of a particular product?

-Since October of 2013, we have a common format for lot coding for both the cosmetics and OTC products:
+Since October of 2013, we have a common format for our products:

 The standard format for the individual container is the following: LLYYJJJS.